Free Shipping on Orders of $50 or more.

 Author Biography

-Peter McSherry's The Big Red Fox and Mean Streets: Confessions of a Nighttime Taxi Driver were nominated for the Arthur Ellis Award and the Edna Staebler Award, respectively.
-He lives and works in Toronto, where he has driven a taxi at night for nearly 40 years.
+Peter McSherry's The Big Red Fox and Mean Streets: Confessions of a Nighttime Taxi Driver were nominated for the Crime Writers of Canada Award of Excellence and the Edna Staebler Award, respectively.
+He lived and worked in Toronto, where he drove a taxi at night for nearly forty years.

 Dimensions: 0.81 x 8.64 x 6.34 IN